radiosketch/gptmc/PROTOBLOGPOSTS.md

 ---
 ### 1/31/22 : : The search for validation (or invalidation) continues
-Further research shows that LMs like GPT-J will be insufficient for task-planning agents, leading to the idea that initial concepts may only focus on chatting with players.
+Further research shows that (to-date) LMs like GPT-J will be insufficient for task-planning agents, leading to the idea that initial concepts may only focus on chatting with players.

 See the following paper on the current state of action planning: